 Absolutely.
 People in Nebraska can go to the Health Insurance Marektplace at Healthcare.gov or call 1-800-318-2596 to look at plans, sign up for health coverage, or update their existing coverage.

 We recommend visiting Healthcare.gov to see your options.
-It’s easy to use and can help with making decisions.
+It’s easy to use and can help with making most decisions.
+Call the Marketplace call center for more detailed information at 1-800-318-2596.

 Local enrollment assisters like Navigators and Certified Application Counselors (CACs) can provide free help with individual questions or the whole enrollment process.
 A list of local assisters and their contact information can be found on Enroll Nebraska’s Enrollment Assister Map.
+You can also call the United Way’s free 2-1-1 referral service if you don’t have internet access.
 Call to set up an appointment or get limited help over the phone.

 The most recent data suggests we’re doing about average.
 Take a look at our Uninsured in Nebraska page to learn more.